VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Experiments

 \subsubsection{Metrics}

 In the experiments of this paper, we evaluate whether the output actions of the OS agent match the ground truth and report the step-wise success rate under different scenarios, as well as the overall step-wise success rate.
 Here, MC refers to multiple choices, IM refers to information missing, EA refers to environment anomalies, SA refers to sensitive actions, and NS refers to normal scenarios.
 We also report the scenario judgment accuracy (SJA) to measure the accuracy of the OS agent's scenario judgment.
+For the step-wise success rate of each individual scenario and the overall total, we report the proportion of actions generated by the OS agent that are correct.
+For SJA, we report the proportion of scenario types correctly identified by the OS agent.